 They do not include currently deductible research and experimentation expenses.
 The cost of long-term business assets is also not a start-up cost.
 These costs are either expensed or depreciated once the business begins.

 You cannot elect (or "claim") a deduction for start-up expenses until the month when your inventing business “begins” operation.
 This leads to the question of when, exactly, a business begins for tax purposes.

 This is easy to answer for many businesses.
 For example, a restaurant owner's business "begins" when the restaurant's doors open and the restaurant is ready to serve food to customers.
 At this point, the owner can currently deduct all his or her ordinary and necessary business expenses: food, plates, and chairs, for example.

-But, what if, like most independent inventors, you haven’t yet reached this point?
+But, what if, like most independent inventors, you have not yet reached this point?
 Rather, you have been developing an invention, but have not yet begun to earn any revenue from it?
-What if you haven’t even obtained a patent yet?
+What if you have not even obtained a patent yet?
 Unfortunately, there is no definitive answer to when the "start date" occurs.

 The general rule is that a manufacturing or similar business begins when the business begins using its assets to produce products for sale, even if the products are not completed or any sales actually made.

 Thus, for example, courts have held that a writer’s business begins when he or she starts working on a writing project.
 The act of production itself is “carrying on” the trade or business of writing.
 Similarly, courts have found that inventors who worked on inventions, but never completed or patented them, were still carrying on a business.

 Under the logic of these court decisions, your inventing business begins for tax purposes on the day you actually begin developing an invention.
 Thinking or dreaming about an invention is not sufficient.
 You must do real work on it, even though it is not necessary for you to finish it, patent it or make money from it.
 A thorough and complete inventor’s notebook documenting your work is the best evidence you can have to prove when you started working on your invention.